PreviousView allNext

 $1,500

-By choosing a higher excess, you’re taking on a bit more risk, but the payoff can be significant.
-As illustrated above, bumping your excess from $100 to $1,500 could put up to $544 back in your pocket!
+By selecting a higher excess, you take on more risk, but your annual premiums decrease.
+As shown above, increasing your excess from $100 to $1,500 could lower your premium by $222 per year.

-However, it’s crucial to find the right balance.
-While a higher excess means lower upfront costs, you need to be confident you can cover that amount if you ever need to make a claim.
-Always review your overall policy, including any optional extras and policy exclusions, to ensure you’re fully protected.
+However, it’s important to find the right balance.
+While a higher excess means lower ongoing costs, you need to ensure you can comfortably afford that amount if you ever need to make a claim.
+Always review your policy details, including optional extras and exclusions, to ensure you have the right level of protection.

-If you're looking to keep your insurance costs in check, it’s crucial to ensure your sum insured is accurate.
-Overvaluing your vehicle means you could be paying more than necessary.
-Let’s take a closer look using the example of a 1997 Toyota Land Cruiser Prado:
+If you're looking to keep your car insurance costs in check, it’s crucial to ensure your sum insured matches your car’s actual value.
+Overvaluing your vehicle could mean paying more than necessary in premiums.

 Sum insured $